atdrago/pod-monster/CONTRIBUTING.md

 ### Conventional Commits

 All commits that land on the `main` branch and PR titles are expected to follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
-This project uses 3 primary commit types:
+This project uses 4 primary commit types:

+- docs - A change to documentation
 - chore - A change that is not user-facing
 - feat - A change that is user-facing
 - fix - A change that fixes something